UN Security Council Resolution 1540 (2004)

 In resolution 1977 (2011), the Security Council encouraged States that are able to do so to provide resources to the Office of Disarmament Affairs to assist States in implementing their obligations in respect to the implementation of resolution 1540 (2004).

 UNODA administers the Trust Fund for Global and Regional Disarmament Activities.
-In support of UNODA's 1540 related activities, the Trust Fund has received relevant voluntary contributions from Andorra, Kazakhstan, New Zealand, Norway, the United Kingdom of Great Britain and Northern Ireland, the United States of America as well as the European Union.
+In support of UNODA's 1540 related activities, the Trust Fund has received relevant voluntary contributions from Andorra, Kazakhstan, New Zealand, Norway, the United Kingdom of Great Britain and Northern Ireland, the United States of America as well as the European Union and the Carnegie Corporation.